Abdulsalami Abubakar: Politics

 A few days after assuming office, Abubakar promised to hold elections within a year and transfer power to an elected president.

-He established the Independent National Electoral Commission (INEC), appointing former Supreme Court Justice Ephraim Akpata as chairman.
+He established the Independent National Electoral Commission (INEC), appointing former Supreme Court Justice Ephraim Akpata as its chairman.

-The INEC held a series of elections first for Local Government Areas in December 1998, then for State Assemblies and Governors, National Assemblies and finally for the President on 27 February 1999.
+The INEC held a series of elections, first for Local Government Areas in December 1998, then for State Assemblies and Governors, National Assemblies and finally for the President on 27 February 1999.
 Although efforts were made to ensure that the elections were free and fair, there were widespread irregularities that drew criticism from foreign observers.

+In terms of economics his government advocated for an privateisation programme which was announced on the 20 July 1998 by H.E Gen Abdulsalami Abubakar.
+The government retained 40% of the telecom, electricity, petroleum refineries, coal and bitumen production, tourism, and spill-overs from the first phase of privatisation equities of the affected enterprises whilst 40% will be alienated to strategic investors with the right technical, financial and management capabilities.
+Abubakar's political economy was said to be almost a direct diversion from that of his predecessors to acquire international legitimacy.
+Further he advocated for economic liberalization, deregulation and foreign investment.

 Transfer of power

-Surprising some critics of the country's military, in May 1999 General Abubakar, handed over power to the newly elected civilian president, Olusegun Obasanjo and retired from the army.
+Surprising some critics of the country's military, in May 1999 General Abubakar handed over power to the newly elected civilian president, Olusegun Obasanjo, and retired from the army.

 Legacy

 Abubakar's legacy is mixed.
 A lecture circuit at Chicago State University in Chicago, Illinois, United States featuring him encountered opposition, because he had supported Abacha's government.
 (Abacha's administration was notorious for its human rights abuses).
 He was also sued in that country by other Nigerians who claimed he was responsible for the death of 1993 president-elect Moshood Kashimawo Olawale Abiola, who died in custody after being prevented by the military from taking office, and for the violation of the rights of others during his administration.
 Abubakar helped in the Liberian peace movement by presiding over the 2003 peace talks between Charles Taylor and the opposing rebels.
 This is seen in the movie Pray the Devil Back to Hell.
-Abubakar also chaired the Commonwealth Observer Group to the Zimbabwe presidential election in 2002, which concluded that "the conditions in Zimbabwe did not adequately allow for a free expression of will by the electors."
+Abubakar also chaired the Commonwealth Observer Group to the Zimbabwe presidential election in 2002, which concluded that "the conditions in Zimbabwe did not adequately allow for a free expression of will by the electors".